MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Benchmarks

 As a result, the optimization times shown are not going to be the fastest possible performance that can be achieved on any given GPU but these tests should still serve as a useful benchmark to understand the average performance that can be achieved.
-We then ran each of the Autorally, MPPI-Generic, and ROS2 implementations $10,000$ times to produce optimal trajectories with 128, 256, 512, 1024, 2048, 4096, 6144, 8192, and 16,384 samples; the TorchRL implementation was only run $1000$ times due to it being too slow to compute, even when using the GPU.
-This allowed us to produce more robust measurements of the computation times required as well as understand how well each implementation would scale as more computation was required.
-While our dynamics and cost functions currently chosen would not need up to 16,394 samples, one might want to implement more complex dynamics or cost functions that could require a large number of samples to find the optimal solution.
+Our test was timing how long each implementation of \ac{MPPI} would take to return an optimal control sequence when provided an initial state, $\vb{x}_0$.
+We ran each of the Autorally, MPPI-Generic, and Nav2 implementations $10,000$ times to produce optimal trajectories with 128, 256, 512, 1024, 2048, 4096, 6144, 8192, and 16,384 samples; the TorchRL implementation was only run $1000$ times due to it being too slow to compute, even when using the GPU.
 The comparisons were run across a variety of hardware including a Jetson Nano to see what bottlenecks each implementation might have.
-The Jetson Nano was unfortunately only able to run the MPPI-Generic and Autorally \ac{MPPI} implementations as the last supported PyTorch version and the lastest TorchRL libraries were incompatible, and the ROS2 implementation was unable to compile.
+The Jetson Nano was unfortunately only able to run the MPPI-Generic and Autorally \ac{MPPI} implementations as the last supported PyTorch version and the lastest TorchRL libraries were incompatible, and the Nav2 implementation was unable to compile.
 GPUs tested ranged from a NVIDIA GTX 1050 Ti to a NVIDIA RTX 4090.
-Most tests were performed on an Intel 13900K which is one of the fastest available CPUs at the time of this writing in order to prevent the CPU being the bottleneck for the mostly GPU-based comparison; however, we did also run some tests on an AMD Ryzen 5 5600x to see the difference in performance on a lower-end CPU.
-The \ac{MPPI} optimization times across all the hardware can be seen in \cref{tab:experiment_summary} and the code used to do these comparisons is available at \url{https://github.com/ACDSLab/MPPI_Paper_Example_Code}.
+Most tests were performed on an Intel 13900K which is one of the fastest available CPUs at the time of this writing in order to prevent the CPU being the bottleneck for the mostly GPU-based comparison\ifbool{arxivVersion}{; however, we also ran tests on an AMD Ryzen 5 5600x to see the difference in performance on a lower-end CPU.
+The \ac{MPPI} optimization times across all hardware can be seen in \cref{tab:experiment_summary}. }{.} The code used to do these comparisons is available at \url{https://github.com/ACDSLab/MPPI_Paper_Example_Code}.